HelmyBlub/chatSim/tasks.md

 Tasks:
-- problem: citizen get to starving while thinking to much.
-Make starving gather a bit more food once triggered
+- selected citizen to the front.
+If many citizen thinking they can overlap their thoughts bubble.
+To see each one i can select citizen
 - more images+animations
     - thought animation
         - make thoughs usable for jobs